flaf/miscellaneous/puppet/modules/monitoring/README.md

 A checkpoint resource **does nothing, manages no resource** etc. It's just an empty user-defined resource (like an empty shell) which will be **recorded in the Puppetdb** with its parameters, that's all.

-In your puppet nodes, you can define checkpoint resources as much as you want. **Be very careful to define a unique title for each checkpoint resource** in all the Puppetdb.
+In your puppet nodes, you can define checkpoint resources as much as you want. **Be very careful to define a unique title for each checkpoint resource** in all Puppetdb.
 For instance, you can use this kind of title in a class :

 ```puppet
 class raid {